Skip to content

 Elixir vs Cleartone coated strings

-I had access to Cleartone strings and heard many good comments on that, but my first and last experience with this brand was awfully bad!
-I opened a new package and found corroded strings!
 I was working in an online music store as the biggest retailer in Turkey and immediately contacted the distributor.
 They were upset but replaced them with new ones.
 More interestingly, I contacted Cleartone company, told them what happened and shared photos.
 Their answer was extremely off-putting.
 They told me this could happen!

 With Elixir Strings, I have never experienced such a thing.
 The only problem we detected was that once there was a single string missing in the package.
 Possibly a human error, but we never detected a corrosion problem with brand-new Elixir strings.